Allister-gitBeyond/Homepage/README.md

   Hompage using CSS - HTML - JavaScript

-  Mobile friendly desgin allows the images and content to reflect the viewport and enahnce user experience
+  Mobile friendly desgin using media queries

+  Images and content reflect the viewport and with the goal to enhance user experience

   <br><br><br><br><br><br><br><br><br><br>